manutorrente/API-Ingesta-Redis/README.md

 ```

 Copy the generated hash and use it as the `API_PASSWORD` value in your `.env` file.

+**Note**: The `config.json` file contains non-sensitive application settings and should be created from the `config.example.json` template.
+The actual `config.json` file is excluded from version control for environment-specific configurations.

 ### Step 7: Test the Application